-You’ve heard about all the amazing things a Virtual Assistant can do, and you want to hire one of your own to help you with your business.
+You’ve heard about all the fantastic things a Virtual Assistant can do, and you want to hire one of your own to help you with your business.

 But working with someone remotely can be a challenge if you’re not ready or sure about how to do it.
 At worst, you could be hiring a Virtual Assistant for the wrong reasons or assigning them to do the wrong things.

-To avoid this, let’s look at a few ways you can improve your hiring strategies, as well as prep your business to give your future Virtual Assistant all the tools they need to be a valuable asset to you and your company.
+To avoid this, let’s look at a few ways you can improve your hiring strategies, as well as prep your business to give your future Virtual Assistants all the tools they need to be a valuable assets to you and your company.

 Tip #1: Manage your expectations

 Some common mistakes when it comes to dealing with VA’s include: lacking communication, expecting too much, and constant monitoring.